-This task advances plans and programs that address environmental and climate change impacts in the region, a goal of the LRTP.
-Through data collection, strategy development and implementation, this task seeks to reduce GHG emissions and prepare for climate change impacts on the region's transportation system.
+This task advances plans and programs that address environmental pollution and its impacts on the region.
+Through data collection, strategy development and implementation, this task seeks to reduce environmental pollution and make the region's transportation system more resilient to extreme weather impacts.